Veronica Samuels

 If flea markets are not your thing, check out Yuma Indoor Marketplace, the pretty shopping district in the Palo Verde Village downtown Yuma

-It may not be a huge space but gives you enough options thanks to dozens of boutique shops, big brands, and local outlets with cute cafes, restaurants and bars sprinkled in between perfectly, allowing you to dine and drink amidst shopping.
+It may not be a huge space, but it gives you enough options thanks to dozens of boutique shops, big brands, and local outlets with cute cafes, restaurants and bars sprinkled in between perfectly, allowing you to dine and drink amidst shopping.

 Stroll through this free open-air shopping centre after you have had your fill of the history and architecture of the city.